 By the time John made his appeal Nixon had resigned, over the Watergate scandal, and his successor Gerald Ford was less interested in deportation proceedings.
 With help from John’s top class lawyers and huge public support his case was deemed to be ‘selective deportation based upon secret political grounds’ and in 1976 John was finally given his green card.
 Luckily, for John, being a Beatle made all the difference.

-My immigration hassles started long before my own 1988 marijuana conviction in the U.K. In 1975 on my first trip to the U.S. I was the whistleblower and primary witness in a case involving 78 charges of physical and sexual abuse.
-Knowing that my tourist visa was about to expire the County Prosecutor appealed to U.S. immigration to extend my visa so that I could attend the upcoming trial.
+My immigration hassles started long before my pot bust.
+In 1975 on my first trip to the U.S. I was the whistleblower and primary witness in a case involving 78 charges of physical and sexual abuse.
+Knowing that my tourist visa was about to expire the County Prosecutor appealed to U.S. immigration to extend it so that I could attend the upcoming trial.
 Their request was refused and I was forced to leave the country.

 I hitchhiked south through Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica and Panama uncertain at every border if they would let me in because I had very little money.
 To get into Guatemala had to cut my hair short because the official didn’t like hippies.
 I made it to Panama City and went to the U.S. Embassy where I showed immigration officials another letter from the Prosecutor requesting my return to attend court.
 Surprisingly, they refused to issue me a visa saying again I didn’t have enough money.

 Abandoning that plan I looked for a cheap way out of Panama and was lucky to get a crew job on a schooner about to depart back into the Caribbean.
 I joyfully discovered that entering Colombia, Jamaica, Puerto Rico, Saint Croix, Dominica and St.Lucia was no problem as a sailboat crew member.